Esri/arcgis-maps-sdk-java-samples/network_analysis/offline-routing/README.md

 ## How to use the sample

-Click near a road to start adding a stop to the route, click again to place it on the map.
+Left-click near a road to add a stop to the route.
 A number graphic will show its order in the route.
 After adding at least 2 stops, a route will display.
 Choose "Fastest" or "Shortest" from the drop down menu to control how the route is optimized.
-Use a secondary click on stops to select them, and then primary-click to re-place them.
+To move a stop, right-click the graphic to select it, move your mouse to reposition and finally right-click again to set the new position.
 The route will update on-the-fly while moving stops.
 The green box marks the boundary of the routable area provided by the offline data.

 ## How it works